 Because I have used the pattern to make so many different versions and collections, there are many ways that you can see how I have adapted the pattern, sewing, and design.
 When the testers would see the adapted versions of the dresses, I would be asked how to sew it in different ways, or how to customize the pattern to create another version.
 This is when I realized that I'm trying to share way too much information in just one course.

 After the success of the top and skirt in person classes, I realized that a student can't just start with the dress.
 You must learn the fit and proportion and draping for the top and bottom half of the body separately, or risk getting overwhelmed.
 That's when I decided, we should start with the skirt first, and move on to the dress.

-We also did a stunning photoshoot of the my latest collection.
+We also did a photoshoot of the my latest collection.

 Lots and lots of sample sewing.
 I did another photoshoot of the dress and skirt variations to help show the students how to make different versions of the dress and the many ways the pattern is adapted.
 At this point, I'm now waiting on the photos to be edited and sent my way so that they can be added to the course and blog content.

 And here we are.
 The final breakthrough came as I realized that with all the content I have planned to teach, I will finally be able to launch a full curriculum and program.
-The Fair Fit Method : Patterns and a Process for Adaptive Custom Design is a year long curriculum of courses, workshops, and classes to teach you all of the innovative sewing, pattern, fit, draping, and proportion lessons included in each course.
+The Fair Fit Method : Patterns and a Process for Adaptive Custom Design is a series of courses, workshops, and classes to teach you new ways of approach to sewing clothing.

 Photography by Carolynn Amy Siebert and Lily Brooks and the other named photographers from the article.
 All Images ©Andrea Eastin Fair Fit TM and are used exclusively for fairfitstudio.com.
 Never use or post images without my written permission.